Graduate Student Leave of Absence

 The College is committed to the success of its students and has established the College Graduate Student Leave of Absence to provide all College graduate students with an opportunity to take care of uncontrollable events that interfere with progress towards a degree.
 All College Graduate Student Leaves of Absences are reviewed and granted on a case by case basis.

 The College Graduate Student Leave of Absence may provide up to twelve consecutive months of relief from coursework and academic requirements.
 Most Leaves of Absence are unpaid, and are granted to students who need to be away from their studies for family or medical reasons (Family and Medical Leave).
-Students who hold an instructional Student Academic Appointment (SAA) of at least 37.5 FTE and who have completed at least 12 credit hours of graduate work in the College are also eligible for up to six weeks of paid leave during the term of their current appointment.
-This includes teaching assistants, associate instructors, and faculty assistants who receive University-paid health benefits.
+Students who hold an instructional Student Academic Appointment (SAA) of at least 37.5% FTE and who have completed at least 12 credit hours of graduate work in the College are also eligible for up to six weeks of paid leave during the term of their current appointment.

 If approved for a College Graduate Student Leave of Absence, the academic accommodations are determined individually for each student with the guidance of his/her faculty advisors and the College Graduate Office.
-A student receives a written record of his/her absence and may request an absence from student academic appointment, receive grades of Incomplete or an extension of current grades of grades of Incomplete, or withdraw completely from coursework.
-If a student needs to completely withdraw from all course work in a term, the student will need to contact the Student Advocate’s Office directly to make this formal request.
-You may reach them by emailing them at firstname.lastname@example.org.
+Students receive a written record of their absence and may request an absence from Student Academic Appointments, receive grades of Incomplete or an extension of current grades of grades of Incomplete, or can completely withdraw from coursework.
+If a student wishes to completely withdraw from all coursework in a term, the student must contact the Student Advocate’s Office directly to make a formal request at firstname.lastname@example.org or (812) 855-0761.
 Depending on department policy, the Leave of Absence may also extend financial commitments that are contingent on continued progress towards a degree.

 College leaves are subject to several conditions.

 - To be eligible for leave, a student must: